wastelandsurvivalguide/wastelandsurvivalguide.github.io/wsg/docs/utilities.md

 #### Installation:

 - Main File - NVTF
-  - After installation, double-click NVTF and go to **INI Editor** tab.
+  - After installation, double-click NVTF and go to **INI Files** tab.
 Paste in:
   ```ini title="NVTF.ini" showLineNumbers
   ;This plugin now requires Windows 7 or above.
   ;Only enable options if you know what you're doing.